Taumako Traditional Voyaging Culture School

 Ancestral relationships with phenomena of sea, sky, and land, and with communities of neighboring islands are of utmost importance.
 Ancient materials, methods, designs, and tools are used in everyday life.

-Their ancestor, Lata, was the first person to build and sail a voyaging canoe.
+Their ancestor, Lata, was the first person to build and sail a voyaging canoe from a tree authorized by their ancestor Hinora / Hina.
 To build a voyaging canoe, Lataʻs first step is to plant gardens to feed the workers.
 Lata was, and is, an expert in agriculture, weather, navigation, relationships with animals, life rituals, creative arts, and how to make partners and solve problems between people and communities.

 Voyaging practices were outlawed by colonizers.
 Since the 1920s Taumako became more and more isolated, a cash economy grew.
-In recent decades the climate is changing.
-Taumakoans, and other Pacific islanders, need to use Lata’s ancient knowledge to have healthy self-sufficiency and mutually supportive communications with each other.
+In 1993 Te Aliki Kaveia of Taumako observed that the climate was changing.
+Taumakoans, and other Pacific islanders, need to use Lata’s ancient knowledge to be self-sufficient and have supportive communications with each other.

 Because Lata voyaged all through Polynesia, Lataʻs gardening, ocean, sky, weather, and social knowledge is key to re-connecting networks of island peoples and reviving sustainable bio-cultural practices throughout Oceania.
-Hohoahi Hoholau o Lata (Lata Cultural Voyaging School) aims to train people to make this happen.
+Lata Cultural Voyaging School of HVTA aims to train people to make this happen.

 PROGRAM GOALS

-~ Rebuild the cyclone-damaged TePuke or TeAlo Lili voyaging canoe now damaged at Vanikoro and sail on to re-open seaways throughout SE Solomons and the western Pacific region.
+~Train youth to build TePuke or TeAlo Lili voyaging canoes and sail them to re-open seaways throughout SE Solomons and the western Pacific region.
 Eventually complete the “Holau Vanuatu” the newly re-opened, ancient, sea-road between Taumako and Vanuatu

-~ Build a permanently-roofed Halevaka (canoe house) at Taumako, to accommodate 2 voyaging vessels, students, internet communications office, archive, and video lab.
-Establish a solar power system to run a sat-dish and run laptops and lights.
+~ Complete interior building of the new permanently-roofed Halevaka (canoe house) at Taumako, to accommodate local and international students, internet communications office, archive, toilet, kitchen, and video lab.
+Establish a solar power system adequate to run laptops and lights.

 ~ Inventory plants and other resources as students learn what to use for each part of the vaka, how it functions when sailing at sea, and what the relationships (correlations and calibrations) between phenomena are in Lata’s ancient system of wayfinding, gardening and weather work – called Te Nohoanga Te Matangi.
 The students identify and grow traditional plants and use them in their feasts to feed the workers daily.
 Teach methods of food preparation and preservation, such as making MahI – fermented breadfruit in pits, smoking tree-nuts, and sun-drying nutritious and medicinal oils from Coconut ,Tamanu, and other fruits.

 ~ Welcome foreign students as well as Taumako and Temotu Province islanders, to learn practices of cultural wisdom in the lifestyles of the voyagers.
-The Hohoaki Hoholau o Lata will become a showcase for using ancient knowledge of how to perpetuate bio-diversity and human health as part of Lata’s systematic relationships between people and natural phenomena of the land and sea.
+The Taumako Traditional Voyaging School will become a showcase and hub for other communities that aim to use ancient knowledge to perpetuate bio-diversity and human health as part of Lata’s systematic relationships between people and natural phenomena of the land and sea.

-~ Build and operate an all-seasons support and service vessel that can provide transport, emergency services, fish commercially, and be the legally required escort to traditional training vessels.
+~ Build or acquire and operate an all-seasons support and service vessel that can provide transport, emergency services, fish commercially, and be the legally required escort to traditional training vessels.

 ~ Welcome all tribal groups and all ages and genders to participate in the agricultural work,